 To investigate possible temperature preferences by cod in this region, cumulative distributions of temperature and catch weighted (in terms of numbers and weight) cumulative distribution of temperature for various periods are displayed in Fig. 10.
 The temperature distributions have been weighted annually by sampling intensity within each stratum and by strata area.
 The cumulative frequency distribution of temperature shows the temperature available to cod historically during the spring period in Division 3P.
 The cod number and weight temperature distributions show the distribution of catches in relation to the ambient temperature.
 The results indicate that on average (1972-2001) cod are associated with the warmer portion of the available temperature range with a slightly warmer preference based on weight than numbers.
 This may imply a greater degree of habitat selection by larger cod.
 Approximately 20% of the cod by number are associated with <0°C water, while approximately 50% are associated with water >3°C and up to 25% associated with temperatures $>5^{\circ}$ C. The temperature distribution indicate that about 40% of the surveyed habitat is normally (1972-2001) covered by water with temperatures <0°C. During the warm periods of 1974-1984 and 1998-2000 the distribution of catches nearly coincide with the distribution of available temperature, but during the cold period of 1985-1995, the distributions indicate that the fish may avoid the colder portions of the habitat.
-The distributions during the past 3 years (2001-2003) are very similar to those of the cold period 1985-1995 (Fig. 10).
+The distributions during the cold period of 2001 to 2003 are very similar to those of the previous cold period from 1985-1995 (Fig. 10).
+During 2004 one set in 0.7°C bottom water contained 30% of the total number of fish caught on the survey and over 60% of the total weight and as a result the distributions were skewed towards colder temperatures.

-Inter-annual variations in the spatially averaged bottom temperature of the surveyed area in Division 3P are plotted in Fig. 11 and 12 together with the RV estimates of abundance and biomass for the years 1983 to 2003.
+Inter-annual variations in the spatially averaged bottom temperature of the surveyed area in Division 3P are plotted in Fig. 11 and 12 together with the RV estimates of abundance and biomass for the years 1983 to 2004.
 Apart from the general decrease in both abundance and bottom temperature from the mid-1980s to the early 1990s and for the most recent years, there is no significant correlation between bottom temperatures and the abundance and biomass of cod (Fig. 11).
-On the banks however, and in water depths generally <100 m, the average bottom temperature is significantly correlated with the RV abundance (r=0.59, p<0.05) and biomass (r=0.63, p<0.05) corresponding to strata with water depths <92 m (Fig. 12).
+On the banks however, and in water depths <100 m, the average bottom temperature is significantly correlated with the RV abundance (r=0.59, p<0.05) and biomass (r=0.63, p<0.05) corresponding to strata with water depths <92 m (Fig. 12).
 In general, the cold bottom temperatures experienced during the winter and spring from the mid-1980s to the mid-1990s and during 2001 to 2003 correspond to low RV estimates of abundance and biomass.